opd-ai/go-jf-watch/PLAN.md

 **Module**: `github.com/opd-ai/go-jf-watch`

+> **✅ IMPLEMENTATION COMPLETE** - All phases (1-5) have been successfully implemented and integrated.
+This document now serves as architectural reference and implementation history.

 ## 1. Architecture Overview

 The `go-jf-watch` system implements a predictive caching proxy for Jellyfin media servers, designed to minimize streaming latency through intelligent pre-downloading.
 The architecture follows a clean separation of concerns with a Go backend serving an embedded web UI.